Today I’m going to step outside of Traditional Chinese Medicine and talk about something thoroughly Western: flower essences.

 Topical flower essences

-Deborah Craydon and Warren Bellows worked through each of Bach’s flower essences and found that they correlated with acupuncture points.
-Through needling in clinic and at home applications, patients were able to see dramatic changes.
+Deborah Craydon and Warren Bellows worked through each of Bach’s flower essences and found that they correlated with acupuncture points. (affiliate link) Through needling in clinic and at home applications, patients were able to see dramatic changes.

 For topical applications, you can dilute the essence but I have had more luck with undiluted or stock essences when the emotion has begun to manifest physically (again, see Louise Hay’s work).